benjaminballard/voltdb_docs/training/admin_training.md

 Now run the client again from the command line, and observe the monitoring of operating statistics and the table statistics in the Data section.

 If the database doesn't start due to an SSH error, there needs to be some additional setup on the machine.
 The server or computer where VoltDB Enterprise Manageer will be running needs to allow SSH connection to the other servers that will be used in VoltDB clusters without prompting for password.
-More detail about this prerequisite is [here](http://community.voltdb.com/docs/MgtGuide/SetUpPrepNodes).
+The standard "id_rsa" key should be generated as a passwordless key.
+If it isn't, another passwordless key can be generated and used, but it must be uploaded when adding each server in VoltDB Enterprise Manager.
+More detail about ssh configuration for VoltDB Enterprise Manager is [here](http://community.voltdb.com/docs/MgtGuide/SetUpPrepNodes).

 ------